Introduction

 With this new breed of healthcare entrepreneurs, it’s more important to understand the nuances of Corporate Practice of Medicine (CPOM) compliance.
 These state-level regulations are important in guiding how healthcare and telehealth providers can form and operate (particularly as a new wave of entrepreneurs enter healthcare, often with ambitions to practice across multiple states, if not all 50 states).

-This overview outlines state CPOM laws, the friendly Professional Corporation (PC) model, the role of "friendly" physician PC owners, and how Management Services Organizations (MSOs) ensure compliance for both clinic-based groups and digital health companies alike.
+This overview outlines state CPOM laws, the friendly Professional Corporation (PC) model, the role of "friendly" physician PC owners, and how Management Services Organizations (MSOs) ensure compliance for both clinic-based groups and telehealth companies alike.

 What are Corporate Practice of Medicine (CPOM) Laws?